 Training and Events

-The Irish Implementation Science Training Institute 2022, is a training course in implementation science, hosted by the newly formed Health Implementation Research Hub at the School of Public Health, University College Cork.
+The Irish Implementation Science Training Institute, is a training course in implementation science, hosted by the newly formed Health Implementation Research Hub at the School of Public Health, University College Cork.
 This course will run again from February to July 2024.
 Applications are now closed.

 What does the course involve?

 The course has a blended format.
-Participants complete asynchronous online introductory modules over four months so you can work at your own pace followed by a 3-day face-to-face workshop (taking place July 1-3 in UCC) facilitated by international experts in implementation science.
+Participants complete asynchronous online introductory modules over five months so you can work at your own pace followed by a 3-day face-to-face workshop (taking place July 1-3 in UCC) facilitated by international experts in implementation science.